 3. Members shall represent a cross-section of business, academic, non-profit, and non-governmental organizations.

 4. The Secretary will choose members of the Council who ensure objectivity and balance, a diversity of perspectives, and guard against potential for conflicts of interest.

 5. Members shall be prominent experts in their fields, recognized for their professional and other relevant achievements and their objectivity.

 6. In order to ensure the continuity of the Commerce Data Advisory Council, the Council shall be appointed so that each year the terms expire of approximately one-third of the members of the Council.

-8. Nominees must be able to actively participate in the tasks of the Council, including, but not limited to regular meeting attendance, Council meeting discussant responsibilities, and review of materials, as well as participation in conference calls, webinars, working groups, and special Council activities.
+8. Nominees must be able to actively participate in the tasks of the Council, including, but not limited to regular Start Printed Page 81056meeting attendance, Council meeting discussant responsibilities, and review of materials, as well as participation in conference calls, webinars, working groups, and special Council activities.